LudicMindStudio/RoadAheadTeamVault/Art Documents/!!Asset To-do list.md

 - Keep in mind that our characters are 2 tiles tall.
 We don't have to be too picky with the scale of our sprites, but we should try to make that the sizes make some sense.
 For example, some of the tree sprites are just as tall as the character sprites so it makes them look oddly small.
 They should be at least 3 tiles tall.
 It can also be made wider.

+- For now, I broke the list into three and assigned them to one person each.
+Check which one you are assigned to.
+You can approach them in which ever order, but I did put priorities for them.

 - Tile sets now need to have vertical walls with them.
 We need to be able to make elevated platforms.